 The award is supported by an endowment fund with the UBC Development Office.

 Students from around the world come to TRIUMF to further their research careers.
 TRIUMF liaises with a variety of organizations to faciliate and coordinate research opportunities for international students.
-It is also possible for international students to do research at TRIUMF outside of the below-listed programs.
+It is also possible for international students to do research at TRIUMF outside of the programs covered by those agencies.

 As our understanding of the world around us has grown, so have the opportunities to apply this knowledge to address challenging real-world problems.
 That's why TRIUMF and UBC have created the Isotopes for Science and Medicine program, IsoSiM, with innovative research opporunities for undergraduate and graduate students, and post-doctoral fellows.